conceptofproof/conceptofproof.github.io/_posts/2016-08-10-resize-and-store-all-image-uploads-in-the-cloud.md

 Route::post('/uploads', 'UploadController@store');
 ~~~

-And the controller names '_UploadController_' for this form to submit to:
+And the controller named '_UploadController_' for this form to submit to:

 ~~~
 $ php artisan make:controller UploadController